19hours/sg-statutes/Acts/Fire Safety Act.md

 “registered inspector” means a person who is registered as a registered inspector under section 5;

+“relevant pipeline” means a pipeline used, or to be used, for the conveyance of any class of petroleum or any flammable material, and includes the piperack or pipetrack for the management of the pipeline but does not include such a pipeline located in licensed premises;

+[Act 14 of 2013 wef 01/09/2013]

+“relevant pipeline works” means the construction, alteration or repair of a relevant pipeline commenced or carried out on or after the date of commencement of section 2(o) of the Fire Safety (Amendment) Act 2013;

+[Act 14 of 2013 wef 01/09/2013]

 “street” has the same meaning as in the Street Works Act (Cap.
-320A).
+320A);

 [5/2000]

+[Act 14 of 2013 wef 01/09/2013]

+“vessel” includes —

+(a) any ship or boat or air-cushioned vehicle; and

+(b) any rig or platform, whether floating at sea or fixed to the sea bed, used in any form of operations at sea.

+[Act 14 of 2013 wef 01/09/2013]

-(2) In this Act, unless the context otherwise requires, any reference to a building includes a reference to a part of a building.
+(2) In this Act, unless the context otherwise requires, any reference to premises or building includes a reference to a part of such premises or building, as the case may be.

+[Act 14 of 2013 wef 01/09/2013]

+(3) For the purposes of the definition of “pipeline owner” in subsection (1), the owner of the land on which any piperack, pipetrack or pipeline is located shall not be regarded as the person who owns or leases the piperack, pipetrack or pipeline (as the case may be) by reason only that the piperack, pipetrack or pipeline is a fixture annexed to that land.

+[Act 14 of 2013 wef 01/09/2013]

 ### Authorised officers

-3\.—(1) The powers conferred and the duties imposed on the Commissioner under this Act and any regulations made thereunder may be exercised and carried out by any of the following persons generally or specially authorised by name or office by the Commissioner and subject to his directions:
+3\.—(1) The powers conferred and the duties imposed on the Commissioner under this Act, except sections 7, 8, 8A, 8B, 8C and 46, may be exercised and carried out by any of the following persons generally or specially authorised by name or office by the Commissioner and subject to his directions:

-(a) any member of the Singapore Civil Defence Force; or
+(a) any member of the Force; or

+[Act 14 of 2013 wef 01/09/2013]

 (b) any qualified person in the employment of the Government.

+[Act 14 of 2013 wef 01/09/2013]

 (2) Subject to the directions of the Commissioner, the powers conferred and the duties imposed on the Commissioner under the provisions of Part IV relating to the approving of plans of fire safety works and any regulations made under this Act necessary for carrying out or giving effect to those provisions may also be exercised and carried out by any qualified person who is —